javers/javers.github.io/documentation/configuration/index.md

 The JaVers type system is based on `Entity` and `ValueObjects` notions, following Eric Evans Domain Driven Design terminology (DDD).
 Furthermore, it uses *Value*, *Primitive* and *Container* notions.
-The last two types are JaVers internals and can't be mapped by the user.
+The last two types are JaVers internals and can’t be mapped by the user.

 To make long story short, JaVers needs to know the [`JaversType`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/type/JaversType.html) for each of your classes spotted in runtime (see [mapping configuration](#mapping-configuration)).

-Let's examine these three fundamental types more closely.
+Let’s examine these three fundamental types more closely.

 ### Entity
 JaVers [`Entity`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/type/EntityType.html)</a>